lynk-design/lynk/docs/components/select.md

 ```

-?> When using the `multiple` option, the value will be an array instead of a string.
-You may need to [set the selection imperatively](#setting-the-selection-imperatively) unless you're using a framework that supports binding properties declaratively.
+<lynk-alert open>When using the `multiple` option, the value will be an array instead of a string.
+You may need to [set the selection imperatively](#setting-the-selection-imperatively) unless you're using a framework that supports binding properties declaratively.</lynk-alert>

 ### Grouping Options